caplena/knowledge-base/docs/07-05-ChatGPT-Summary-Feature.md

 The feature is available on any Caplena dashboard - provided the feature is [enabled](#your-data-and-chatgpt).

 Once a chart was saved and added into a dashboard, you can click on any chart element and the *Row Browser* will open.
 At the top right within the *Row Browser* you will find the **"See Summary"** button.
-A simple click will produce a summary based on all or a suitable selection of the open texts behind it.
+A simple click will produce a summary based on all or a suitable selection of the open text data behind it.

 ![Summary Feature.gif](<../assets/images/Summary Feature.gif>)